SVGreg/gptme-console/README.md

 # GPTme Console

-A command-line interface for interacting with GPT models, featuring session management for persistent conversations.
+A command-line interface for communicating with GPT models, featuring session management for persistent conversations.

 ## Features